 The most useful map of Stockholm can only be bought in the city itself: the Stockholm Map (Stockholmskartan) is available from any office of the local transport authority, Storstockholms Lokaltrafik.
 This map has the advantage of showing all bus and metro routes in the capital, and includes a street index.
 For maps of the whole country, go for Hallwag’s Sverige/Sweden (1:8,000,000).
 There are also regional maps produced by Kartförlaget (1:250,00 and 1:400,000), which are excellent.

 If you’re staying in one area for a long time, or are hiking or walking, you’ll probably need something more detailed still, with a minimum scale of 1:400,000 – though preferably much larger for serious trekking.
-The Fjällkartan series covering the northwestern mountains are good; these maps, produced by Lantmäteriverket, at a scale of 1:100,000, are unfortunately rather expensive, both in Sweden and abroad.
+The Fjällkartan produced by Lantmäteriverket, which cover the northwestern mountains at a scale of 1:100,000, are unfortunately rather expensive, both in Sweden and abroad.

 The Swedish currency is the krona (kr; plural kronor).
-It comes in coins of 1kr, 5kr and 10kr, and notes of 20kr, 50kr, 100kr, 500kr and 1000kr.
+It comes in coins of 1kr, 5kr and 10kr, and notes of 20kr, 50kr, 100kr, 200kr, 500kr and 1000kr.
 There’s no limit on the amount of Swedish and foreign currency you can take into Sweden.
-At the time of going to print, the exchange rate was around 10.50kr to £1, 6.5kr to US$1 and 9kr to €1.
+At the time of going to print, the exchange rate was around 11kr to £1, 8.5kr to US$1 and 9.5kr to €1.

 The cheapest and easiest way of accessing money whilst you’re in Sweden is from ATMs with your debit card.
 There will be a flat transaction fee for withdrawals, which is usually quite small, but no interest payments.